vicchi/wp-biographia/readme.txt

 For example, if you want to display the Biography Box for all users of your blog who have a role of `author` you can use the `role` attribute plus the `author` attribute in *wildcard* mode to do this, along the lines of `[wp_biographia user="*" role="author"]`.

 Specifying an invalid role (`[wp_biographia user="*" role="foo"])` will result in no Biography Box being displayed.
 Specifying the `role` attribute without the `user` attribute in *wildcard* mode will have no effect.

+= The "order" Attribute =

+Valid only when used in conjunction with the `user` attribute in *wildcard* mode, the `order` attribute allows you to specify the display order for the users that have user accounts on your blog.
+The `order` attribute takes a single argument which defines the sorting order; at the time of writing, this can be one of:

+* `account-name` *(the default)*
+* `first-name`
+* `last-name`
+* `nickname`
+* `display-name`
+* `login-id`

+For example, if you want to display the Biography Box for all users of your blog ordered according to their last name you can use the `order` attribute plus the `author` attribute in *wildcard* mode to do this, along the lines of `[wp_biographia user="*" order="last-name"]`.

+Specifying an invalid role (`[wp_biographia user="*" order="foo"])` will result in the default account name sort order being used.
+Specifying the `order` attribute without the `user` attribute in *wildcard* mode will have no effect.

+It's important to note that the in order to successfully sort by `first-name` or by `last-name`, the *First Name* and/or *Last Name* fields must be populated in each user's Profile; by default, these fields are not populated during the creation of a user's WordPress account.
+The sorting of the user accounts when the `order` attribute is specified uses [*natural order string comparison*](http://sourcefrog.net/projects/natsort/), which means than an empty *First Name* or *Last Name* will appear **before** a *First Name* or *Last Name* which actually contains a value.
+If your WordPress site doesn't have these name fields populated in your user's Profiles, you may not see the sorting results you expect.

 = The "prefix" Attribute =